12 Best Microsoft Access Alternatives: Tested & Reviewed

 Ideal users

-Best for individuals or small teams you want a free, offline, Access-like relational database with basic forms and reports.
+Best for individuals or small teams who want a free, offline, Access-like relational database with basic forms and reports.

 If you need a cloud-based database or high scalability, other options like MongoDB are more suitable.